emily-olson/emily-olson/README.md

 ## Hi there!

 My name is Emily, and I just graduated from Brown University with a degree in Applied Mathematics & Computer Science.
 At Brown, I was a research assistant in the [Database and Systems Group](https://brown-db.github.io/).
-Using tools such as Langgraph, vLLM, and DeepEval, I'm building and evaluating an agentic-AI summarization tool for electronic health records.
+Using tools such as Langgraph, vLLM, and DeepEval, I built and evaluated an agentic-AI summarization tool for electronic health records.

 Reach me at emily_olson@alumni.brown.edu!